department-of-veterans-affairs/va.gov-team/products/header-footer/federal-standardized-header-footer/design/README.md

 3/21/2023 - Meeting to cross walk existing footer with new footer - Attendees: Ryan T, Mikki N., Dave C., Danielle T.

 ##### Information for
-BLUF: Links to be placed in this column are:
+BLUF: We are still struggling with this column.
+Working links to be placed in this column are:
 - Homeless Veterans
 - Women Veterans
 - Minority Veterans